Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    :class: refbox

    :Mode:      All modes
-   :Hotkey:    :kbd:`RMB`
+   :Hotkey:    :kbd:`LMB`

-Click :kbd:`RMB` on the marker's triangle to select it.
+Click :kbd:`LMB` on the marker's triangle to select it.
-Use :kbd:`Shift-RMB` to select multiple markers.
+Use :kbd:`Shift-LMB` to select multiple markers.

-In the Graph Editor, Dope Sheet, NLA Editor, and Video Sequence Editor, you can also select all markers with :kbd:`Ctrl-A`, and apply selection tools on them like Border Select etc.
+In the Graph Editor, Dope Sheet, NLA Editor, Timeline, and Video Sequence Editor, you can also select all markers with :kbd:`A` while mousing over the marker row, and apply selection tools on them like Border Select etc.
 (as usual, :kbd:`LMB` to select, :kbd:`RMB` to deselect).
 The corresponding options are found in the Select menu of these editors.

-In the Timeline, you can select all markers with :kbd:`A`, and border select with :kbd:`B`.

 .. _animation-markers-editing: